Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/introduction.rst

 Enable Editing
    See :doc:`/interface/grease_pencil/stroke_edit`.
-   A overlay is displayed in the top-right corner of editors when enabled.
+   An overlay is displayed in the top-right corner of editors when enabled.

 Tools